 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.

 Let us know what you think using our short feedback form Ask us a question

-Produced by Rachael Mayfield-Blake, Bupa Health Information Team, January 2014.
+Reviewed by Rachael Mayfield-Blake, Freelance Health Editor, Bupa Health Content Team, November 2015.

 About our health information

 At Bupa we produce a wealth of free health information for you and your family.
 We believe that trustworthy information is essential in helping you make better decisions about your health and care.
 Here are just a few of the ways in which our core editorial principles have been recognised.

 Information StandardWe are certified by the Information Standard.
 This quality mark identifies reliable, trustworthy producers and sources of health information.

 HONcodeThis site complies with the HONcode standard for trustworthy health information.

 But don't just take our word for it; here's some feedback from our readers.

 “Simple and easy to use website - not alarming, just helpful.”